amolkharche13/stackstate-docs/setup/upgrade-stackstate/migrate-from-6.md

 # Migrating from StackState 6.x to SUSE Observability

-Due to the rename of the product and also due to breaking changes in the topology data format it is not possible to simply upgrade from StackState to SUSE Observability.
+Due to the rename of the product and also due to breaking changes in the topology data format it is not possible to upgrade from StackState to SUSE Observability via a standard Helm upgrade command.
 This migration guide will help you set up SUSE Observability exactly the same as StackState.

 SUSE Observability will be a new installation, without the already existing historical data. **Optionally** the historical data can be kept accessible until SUSE Observability has built up sufficient history.
-This guide describes both scenarios separately.
+This guide covers both scenarios.

 Depending on the chosen scenario the steps to migrate are different.
 Running side-by-side is slightly more complicated and will require more resources.
 The overall steps, applicable to both scenarios are:
 1. Install the latest version of StackState 6.x